 A Few Famosa Slough Facts

-First and foremost, the Famosa Slough is a living wetland preserve as well as a Marine Protected Area, which means nothing is to be touched or taken.
-It survives as a wetland by the tidal flow from the culvet pipes that connect it to the San Diego River Channel.
+First and foremost, the Famosa Slough is a living wetland preserve and a Marine Protected Area, meaning nothing is to be touched or taken.
+It survives as a wetland by the tidal flow from the culvert pipes that connect it to the San Diego River Channel.

-It consists of two sections: the Northern Channel,, which is 12 acres, and the southern portion of 25 acres of mixed wetlands.
+It consists of two sections: the Northern Channel, 12 acres, and the southern portion, 25 acres of mixed wetlands.
 The more south you go, the less saline the water.

 North Channel of Famosa Slough

-The North section connects to the San Diego River Channel to the north,, with the southern portion just across the street.
+The North section connects to the San Diego River Channel north, with the southern portion just across the street.

 The small trail over here runs parallel to a few apartment complexes.
 Also, there might be someone sleeping in the larger bushes.